amirbaseet/mobilUygulama/README.md

 # Mobile Application Project

 This project is a mobile application developed for the **BSM447 - Mobile Application Development** course at Sakarya University.
-It allows administrators to manage patient test guidelines and data while enabling users to view and track their medical test results.
+It allows administrators to manage patient test(Immunoglobulin) guidelines and data while enabling users to view and track their medical test results.

 ## Features